A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Discussion

 \textbf{Step-size selection and termination criteria}: The three major disadvantages of SG methods are: (i) the slow convergence rate, (ii) deciding when to terminate the algorithm, and (iii) choosing the step size while running the algorithm.
-This paper showed that the SAG iterations achieve a much faster convergence rate, but the SAG iterations may also be advantageous in terms of step sizes and termination criterion.
-In particular, the SAG iterations suggest a natural termination criterion; since the step size stays constant, we can use $\norm{(x^k-x^{k-1})/\alpha}$ as an approximation of the optimality of $x^k$.
-Further, while SG methods require specifying a sequence of step sizes and mis-specifying this sequence can have a disastrous effect on the convergence rate~\cite[\S2.1]{nemirovski2009robust}, our theory shows that the SAG iterations iterations achieve a linear convergence rate for any sufficiently small constant step size and our experiments indicate that a simple line-search gives strong performance.
+This paper showed that the SAG iterations achieve a much faster convergence rate, but the SAG iterations may also be advantageous in terms of tuning step sizes and designing termination criteria.
+In particular, the SAG iterations suggest a natural termination criterion; since the average of the $y_i^k$ variables converges to $g'(x^k)$ as $\norm{x^k-x^{k-1}}$ converges to zero, we can use $(1/n)\norm{\sum_iy_i^k}$ as an approximation of the optimality of $x^k$.
+Further, while SG methods require specifying a sequence of step sizes and mispecifying this sequence can have a disastrous effect on the convergence rate~\cite[\S2.1]{nemirovski2009robust}, our theory shows that the SAG iterations iterations achieve a linear convergence rate for any sufficiently small constant step size and our experiments indicate that a simple line-search gives strong performance.